MicrosoftDocs/power-automate-docs/articles/teams/send-a-message-in-teams.md

 ![Message in Teams group chat from the Flow bot](../media/post-a-message/flow-bot-group-chat-new-teams.png)

-## Posting a message as the Flow bot directly to a user
+## Posting a message as the flow bot directly to a user

 When sending a message as the Flow bot you have the additional option of posting directly to a user.
 This is useful in notification scenarios where you want to reach out to an individual user using the Flow bot.
 For this select the **Chat with Flow bot** option and specify the user you want to message and the specific message you want to send.